 Open the chat.

-Tap the contact or group name.
+Tap the contact or group name at the top.

 Scroll to Export Chat.